Clinical Laboratory Improvement Amendments: Test complexity

 Per CLIA, each specific laboratory system, assay, examination is graded for level of complexity by assigning scores of 1, 2, or 3 for each of the following seven criteria.
-A score of 1 is the lowest level of complexity, and a score of 3 indicates the highest level.
+A score of 1 is the lowest level of complexity, and a score of 3 is the highest.
 Score 2 is assigned when the characteristics for a particular test are intermediate between the descriptions listed for scores of 1 and 3.